NikolaiUsyk/Lemma/chapters/Chapter1/Apte.md

 * __Vikram Apte__

-Vikram was late.
-Why?
+Vikram was late, which was uncharacteristic.

 He's having a bad day.

-Does he usually start with 'sun salutation'

 Boss name is Sunil.